albireox/lvm_uw_training/README.md

 If you already have an SSH key that you want to use, you don't need to create a new one, just send us that one but please make sure it's an RSA key.

-If you are using Windows, you can try following [these instructions](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement) to generate an SSH key, using an app like [PuTTY](https://www.putty.org), or installing the Windows Subsystem for Linux (WSL).
-Please note that we can't provide support for Windows because we don't have a lot of experience with it.
-Ultimately you need to be able to generate an RSA key pair and be able to use it to SSH and forward the above ports with it.
+If you are using Windows, the best options is to install the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) from an admin terminal, then open a WSL terminal and follow the instructions above.
+Please reach out in the UW-LVM Slack channel if you need help.

 ### VNC Viewer